Marabar Caves: Mystery of the caves

 What really happened inside the caves remains a mystery and no one discovers what really happened.
 Aziz and Fielding suspect it was the guide who molested her, but nothing is conclusively proven.

 The caves are central to both the theme and the structure of the novel and add meaning to its plot.
 They also give the novel a definite tone.
 Forster calls India a muddle and uses the caves to explain the sense of mystery and muddle enveloping India.
 The caves remain mysterious and the echo haunts both Mrs Moore and Adela.
 The confusion born inside the caves destroys the equilibrium in people's personal lives and relationships.
 Mrs Moore dies soon after the incident on her way back to England.
 Aziz remains suspicious of his friends, including Fielding and Adela Quested.
 He proceeds to reject Western influence to find solace among his own people and society.
-Marabar Caves and the myths born of them represent a unique side of the Indian culture and how it keeps people within their respective compartments.
+The Marabar Caves and the myths born of them represent a unique side of the Indian culture and how it keeps people within their respective compartments.
 The caves represent, metaphorically, the rising movement in India for independence.
 Aziz's journey throughout the caves, and his subsequent trial, represent the development of nationalist and pro-independence ideals among the populace of India.
 The caves also symbolize the cosmic forces that remain prominent throughout the novel till the end.